-Hanging on a Thin Blue Line – The Difficulty of Policing
+A Thin Blue Line – The Difficulty of Policing

-When there’s a clear distinction between the good guys and the baddies it’s not too difficult to enforce the law.
+When there’s a clear distinction between the good guys and the baddies, it’s not too difficult to enforce the law.

-But unfortunately it’s not always like that!
+But unfortunately, it’s not always like that!

 You’re a police officer; you’re clad in full riot gear; you’re on the front line facing a large, noisy protest.
 The situation is confrontational.
 The order comes through to break up the demonstration.
-You are told to advance on the demonstrators, arresting any that resist.
+You are told to advance on the demonstrators, arresting any who resist.

 And then you think to yourself, “Actually, I agree with what these demonstrators are protesting about.”

 For somebody who works for an enforcement agency – police, army, judiciary – you’re not allowed to have personal principles, beliefs or opinions.
-They must be left in the locker when you put the uniform on.
+They must be left in the locker when you put on the uniform.
 You are there to follow orders, to do as the law commands.
 You can no longer be an individual but are part of the government machine.
 That is what you have signed up for.

 You must switch from your own identity to that of a characterless, generic, collective body.